-- 1. If the ADT7460's address pointer register value is unknown or not the desired value, it is first necessary to set it to the correct value before data can be read from the desired data register.
-This is done by performing a write to the ADT7460 as before, but only the data byte containing the register address is sent because data is not to be written to the register.
+1. If the ADT7463's address pointer register value is unknown or not the desired value, it is first necessary to set it to the correct value before data can be read from the desired data register.
+This is done by performing a write to the ADT7463 as before, however, only the data byte is sent and this contains the register address.
 This is shown in Figure 18.

-A read operation is then performed, consisting of the serial bus address, R/W bit set to 1, followed by the data byte read from the data register.
-This is shown in Figure 19. - 2.
-If the address pointer register is known to be already at the desired address, data can be read from the corresponding data register without first writing to the address pointer register, so Figure 18 can be omitted.
+A read operation is then performed consisting of the serial bus address, R/\overline{W} bit set to 1, followed by the data byte read from the data register.
+This is shown in Figure 19.

+2. If the address pointer register is already at the desired address, data can be read from the corresponding data register without first writing to the address pointer register, so Figure 18 can be omitted.